adamISheff/ExcalidrawExamples/README.md

 # ExcalidrawExamples
 In software development, diagramming is an extremely powerful tool to use during the planning, analysis, and design steps of the software development lifecycle.
 It helps visualize your applications logic and structure making everything much easier to understand.
-It also serves a great reference during the implementation of your plan to save from getting lost, which is quite easy to do, especially in complex projects.
+It also serves as a great reference during the implementation of your plan to save from getting lost, which is quite easy to do, especially in complex projects.
 <br><br>
 This repository hopes to serve as a place for members of codesmith to share their excalidraw diagrams and to be used as a resource for improving your diagramming excellence.